← All varieties

 Fruit

-Calyx: Rather large, closed or partly open; lobes long, broad, acute to obtuse.
+Calyx: Rather large (Beach) / large (Hedrick), closed or partly open; lobes long, broad, acute to obtuse.

-Basin: Deep to medium in depth, rather narrow to moderately wide, abrupt, slightly furrowed.
+Basin: Abrupt and furrowed.
+Beach describes the basin as deep to medium in depth, rather narrow to moderately wide, and slightly furrowed.
+Hedrick describes it as deep, narrow to wide, and furrowed.

-Skin: Moderately thick, tough, attractive yellow or greenish-yellow largely overspread with rather light bright red, mottled and irregularly striped and splashed with carmine.
-Dots inconspicuous, small, submerged, pale.
+Skin: Tough.
+Beach describes it as moderately thick, attractive yellow or greenish-yellow, largely overspread with rather light bright red, mottled and irregularly striped and splashed with carmine.
+Hedrick describes the skin as thick, yellow overspread with bright red, mottled and irregularly striped and splashed with carmine.
+Dots inconspicuous, small (Beach), submerged, pale.

 Season